gnublet/fcc_northridge/food_truck/README.md

 # Food-Truck-App
-What is the Food-Truck App?
+_What is the Food-Truck App?_
 > insert description here.

+_Who is the target market?_
+> vegan, vegetarian, or any

 ## 1. Envision what the application should do and define a set of goals.